 Within four months, there was a noticeable improvement in their condition.
 Blumkin asserts that the biggest positive change was in motor function.
 Other benefits included less pain and an improvement in quality of life and sleep.

 The Wolfson Medical Center study was extremely important because, until that point, there was relatively little data on CBD’s effect on cerebral palsy.
-A survey by Adam Hirsh et al., published in the March 2012 edition of the American Journal of Physical Medicine & Rehabilitation, found that cannabis provided the best relief for CP patients when compared to several other medications.
+A survey by Adam Hirsh et al., published in the March 2012 edition of the American Journal of Physical Medicine & Rehabilitation, found that cannabis provided the best relief for CP patients compared to several other medications.

 They reported that a “not-insignificant number of patients with CP are using this drug for pain management and are finding it to be at least as effective as other more standard treatments for pain.”

-Final Thoughts on CBD & CP
+Final Thoughts on CBD & Cerebral Palsy

 Remember to consult your physician before using CBD for cerebral palsy or any other medical condition.